prisms-center/IntegrationTools/README.md

 Release 1.0.0 will include:

 - PSimpleFunction, PFunction, and PBasisSet
-- PSeriesFunction
-    - with tensor product output and coefficient input
+- PSeriesFunction, with tensor product output and coefficient input
 - Piecewise functions: PPieceWise
+- PFields, read from .vtk files, using Quad and Hexahedron elements
 - The library writer: lw
 - PExtern for calls from C, Fortran, etc.
 - IntegrationTools wrapper for Python, 'pfunction'
-- The code writers: fw, and bsw have been moved to a separate project: IntegrationToolsWriter

-Release 0.1.0 will include:

-- PSimpleFunction, PFunction, and PBasisSet
-- PSeriesFunction
-    - with tensor product output and coefficient input
-- code writers: fw, bsw, lw
-    - with input and output as 'double' only
-- PExtern for calls from C, Fortran, etc.
-- PFunction wrapper for Python (later renamed 'pfunction')